+The Morrison School offers the Master of Science degree in Agribusiness.
 The M.S. in Agribusiness degree is supported by faculty with backgrounds in agricultural economics, applied business, food science, rural development, international trade, and a variety of experiences in industry and organizations.
-Many faculty work closely with agribusiness and businessrelated firms and in international projects, giving real world relevance to their research.
+Many faculty work closely with agribusiness and business-related firms and in international projects, giving real world relevance to their research.